-New card holders can earn 100,000 bonus miles after you spend $5,000 on purchases in the first 3 months from account opening.
-This is a generous increase from the card’s previous 75,000 bonus mile offer for a slightly higher spending requirement in the first 3 months.
+New cardholders can earn 100,000 bonus miles after spending $5,000 on purchases in the first three months from account opening.

 The United Club Infinite Card is an airline rewards credit card that earns miles you can redeem through the United MileagePlus program for things like travel, dining, entertainment, gift cards and more.
 Your points don’t expire as long as your account remains open.

 You’ll earn unlimited 4X miles for all United Airlines travel purchases, including:

 You’ll also earn 2X miles on: